-The EU WFD (2000/60/EU) has contributed to this development both through the definition of the precise objectives for the correction of negative impacts of previous river management patterns and through clarifying methods and concepts for the assessment of river restoration measures and programs (Bratricht and Truffer, 2001; Ruef and Bratricht, 2007).
+The EU WFD (2000/60/EU) has defined the precise objectives for the correction of negative impacts of previous river management patterns and has clarified methods and concepts for the assessment of river restoration measures and programs (Bratricht and Truffer, 2001; Ruef and Bratricht, 2007).
 When dealing with the so-called Highly Modified Water Bodies, the objective of water policy is to recover the best feasible ecological status, and the measures that can potentially contribute to this target need to be assessed on the basis of both their own cost effectiveness and their potential benefits for the economy (WATECO, 2003a).

 Likewise, research in biology and ecological engineering (Granata and Zika, 2007) shows that dams and other infrastructures, which alter river systems, can also be used as tools to artificially reproduce some of the functions performed in the past by the natural system.
 Channel maintenance flows together with sediment injections downstream can effectively restore the sediment balance altered by a reservoir (Buer, 1994; Kondolf, 1997).
 Similarly, modifying hydropower dams operation rules to guarantee the recurring release of properly designed flushing flows may effectively replace the role performed in the past by the natural floods distinctive of many Mediterranean rivers which served to maintain the structure and functions of the river ecosystem (Hueftle and Stevens, 2002; Vinson, 2001; Kondolf and Wilcock, 1996).
+Since the implementation of flushing floods there has been an improvement in the ecological status of the river stretches close to the dam.